hknutzen/Netspoc/technical.markdown

 ## Preparing zones and areas (`set_zone`)

 Netspoc combines networks connected by unmanaged routers in zones.
 These zones, containing networks and unmanaged routers as elements, are delimited by zone interfaces of managed or semi-manged routers.
-Every zone element is part of **at most/exactly?** one zone.
-Zone generation allows a faster traversal of the graph: As filtering takes place only at zone delimiting interfaces, zones can be traversed instead of single networks.
+Every zone element is part of exactly one zone.
+Zones help to speed up the traversal of the graph: As filtering takes place only at zone delimiting interfaces, zones can be traversed instead of single networks.

 {% include image.html src="./zone.png" description="Zones contain networks and unmanaged routers." %}